 While many of our patients at Nashville Accident and Injury Center experience neck, shoulder, and back pain after an accident, hip and leg pain are also quite common post post-accident injuries.
 An auto collision can result in hip, pelvis, and leg injuries that leave you with pain and decreased mobility and can result in permanent injury if not evaluated and treated quickly.
-Some of the common hip and leg pain related injuries resulting from a car or truck accident include dislocations, bruises, fractures, and strains.
+Some of the common hip and leg pain related injuries resulting from a car or truck accident include dislocations, bruises, fractures, strains, resulting in pain, numbness, and loss of mobility.
 In some cases, the hip and leg pain patients feel may not even be caused by an injury directly to the hip or leg, so an accurate and speedy diagnosis is essential.
 While dislocations and fractures require immediate medical treatment, other injuries causing leg and hip pain may not be noticed until several days after the accident.
 These injuries are important to evaluate and a chiropractor is a good place to start.

 Car Accidents Cause Hip Injuries & Pain

-The hip, a ball and socket joint, allows for the rotation of the pelvis and the bending movement of the upper leg.
+The hip, a ball and socket joint, allows rotation of the pelvis and the bending movement of the upper leg.
 The impact of an auto accident may result in injury specifically to the hip.
 In some cases, the impact of the crash may push the head of the thighbone out and back, causing a dislocation.
 It’s also possible for impact to result in fractures in the hip or pelvis, which can take a significant amount of time to heal.

 Auto accidents may cause injury to the legs as well.
 Some of the common injuries to the legs that may result in serious leg pain include hyperextension of knee ligaments, a stretched or torn ACL, PCL damage, dislocated knees, and ruptured tendons.

-Hip and Leg Pain May Be Caused by Collision or Back Injuries
+Hip and Leg Pain Caused by Collision or Back Injuries